CDCgov/wastewater-informed-covid-forecasting/batch/README.md

 ```

 ### Create or grab a configuration file
-We specify jobs using [YAML-formatted]() configuration files.
-We provide an `example_eval_config.yaml` in the `wastewater-input` Blob storage container within the `cfaazurebatchprd` Blob storage account.
-Download it to your local machine using the [Azure Storage Explorer] or via the command line, and save it the `wastewater-informed-covid-forecasting` directory under `input/config/eval/example_eval_config.yaml`.
+We specify evaluation jobs using [YAML-formatted]() configuration files.
+We provide an `example_eval_config.yaml` within this repo at `input/config/eval/example_eval_config.yaml`, and a copy is pre-uploaded to the `wastewater-input` Blob storage container within the `cfaazurebatchprd` Blob storage account.

 ### Create a pool